August 14, 2054. Friday. 11:11 PM.

-“I don’t know but there is a large sum of money for any information about the Draconis Library if we do find it.”
+“I don’t know, but there is a large sum of money for any information about the Draconis Library if we find it.”

 “How much?”
 Ken leaned over.

 “Fifty gold for every information that has a solid fact to it.
-One hundred gold coins in eradication of the Drezo Regalia’s living on the Draconis Library.
-Especially if you bring their crystal heart you get a bonus of fifty gold coins for each one.
-The best one is five hundred gold coin in killing the Black and Gold Dragon.
-Supposedly they are rumors that if you get his crystal heart you would gain tremendous amount of power.”
+One hundred gold coins in the eradication of the Drezo Regalia’s living in the Draconis Library.
+Especially if you bring their crystal heart, you get a bonus of fifty gold coins for each one.
+The best one is a five hundred gold coin in killing the Black and Gold Dragon.
+Supposedly, they are rumors that you would gain tremendous power if you get his crystal heart.”

-Ken fell backward onto his chair amazed at the sheer amount of gold one could obtain just from killing a Drezo Regalia.
+Ken fell backward onto his chair, amazed at the sheer amount of gold one could obtain from killing a Drezo Regalia.
 He raised his arms and pulled back his hair.
 “Wow.
-The new king is serious about this isn’t he?”
+The new king is serious about this, isn’t he?”

-“It is, but from the looks of it I personally believe that the odds are against them especially since they are large bounties on their heads.
-The only area that they can spawn from is the Draconis Village that I heard so much about.”
+“It is, but from the looks of it, I personally believe that the odds are against them, especially since they are large bounties on their heads.
+The only area they can spawn from is the Draconis Village I heard so much about.”

 “I don’t know about that.
 It’s been quite a hot topic for newbies to go in and become a dragon.
-I would take the chances to become one like the legends.
-Think about it, you’ll be able to fly around in the sky and even come down and create massive amount of havoc that a normal being can not do.”
+I would take the chance to become one like the legends.
+Think about it; you’ll be able to fly around in the sky and even come down and create massive havoc that a normal being can not do.”

 “That does sound fun.”

-“I heard that the black and gold dragon kills children and eat them up for dinner,” said Daulton.
-He whip his spoon around accentuating his words.
+“I heard that the black and gold dragon kills children and eats them up for dinner,” said Daulton.
+He whips his spoon around, accentuating his words.